yousifmansour/password-generator/README.md

-## Small Description
+## Password Generator

-App that generates passwords containing:
+This generates passwords containing:

 1) An uppercase letter,
 2) A lowercase letter,